Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 **Run**
 It iterates through renderData.
-Those data, which are on the same layer and use the same id, they will be called by the same renderer, the renderer will care that it can render them.
+Those data, which are on the same layer and use the same id, they will be called by the same renderer.
+The renderer will solve that how it can render them.
 ```cpp
 void Run() override;
 ```